The other day I received a request to comment on the topic of God punishing us for our sins in a seemingly random way:

 I must have done something good.

-The Sound of Music is, in fact, promoting the concept of pop-karma, which to many unsuspecting viewers would have appeared to be part of Christianity (since of course Maria was a nun, many viewers would reason, so she ought to know what she’s singing about).
+The Sound of Music is, in fact, promoting the concept of pop-karma, which to many unsuspecting viewers would have appeared to be part of Christianity (since Maria was a nun, many viewers would reason, of course she ought to know what she’s singing about).

 Maria sang about the “good rewards” for a long-forgotten “good deed.”
 And when it comes to the bad experiences, “Christian pop-karma” teaches that you had better search your heart for what you did to cause it and keep repenting and repenting and searching your heart and repenting some more.